contact

 What Is Handwriting OCR?

 Handwriting OCR is the process of automatically extracting handwritten text from paper, scans and other low-quality digital documents.
-Some OCR applications will then turn those scanned handwritten notes into digital text.
+Some OCR applications will then convert scanned handwritten notes into digital text.
+In other words, it takes your notes from pen to print to digital data.

 While the definition of handwriting OCR is relatively straightforward, the process itself?
 Not so much.
-To really understand the impact of OCR technology, let’s take a look at the differences between traditional OCR and the kind of OCR that can read handwriting.
+To really understand the impact of OCR technology, let’s take a look at the differences between traditional OCR, the kind of OCR that can read handwriting and then how artifial intelligence (AI) is changing the game.

 Traditional OCR

-Before handwriting OCR, there was traditional OCR.
-This is what helped shape the meaning behind the phrase “optical character recognition.”
+Before handwriting OCR, there was traditional OCR (optical character recognition).
+This is what helped shape the meaning behind the phrase optical character/text recognition.

 • Optical: relating to sight.